nu-childlab/theRpackages/CLDL_Package.md

    * else, correct <- **0**

 ### error_bars
-1. This function adds error bars to a ggplot using the summarySE function
+1. This function adds error bars to a ggplot
+  * using the summarySE function from Cookbook for R (found here: http://www.cookbook-r.com/Manipulating_data/Summarizing_data/)
   * returns new plot to global environment and saves it as .png to a plots directory (it creates new or locates existing) in current wd
     * setwd() to relevant location before calling